nishitprajapati/ML-ops-workshop/README.md

 # ML-ops-workshop
-I have included here jupyter notebooks for ML ops workshops
+I have included here jupyter notebooks for ML ops workshops conducted at CEN by RBG.AI